MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-dw.md

    - MPSyncJob

    > [!NOTE]
-   > If these five data warehouse jobs don't appear, do the following:
+   > If these five data warehouse jobs don't appear, complete the following steps:
    >
    > a.
 In the **Data Warehouse Jobs** pane, select **MPSyncJob**.
    > b.
 In the **Tasks** pane, under **Synchronization**, and select **Resume**.